metauni/metauni.github.io/about/index.md

     FAQ and guiding principles
 ---

-Metauni is an institution of higher learning, founded in early 2021.
+Metauni is an institution of higher learning, founded at the beginning of 2021.
 This is a working document which aims to explain what is going on here.
 We are a community of scholars who meet in a virtual world based in Roblox.
 In 2021 these meetings were organised around [events](https://metauni.org/posts/events/events).
 Since the beginning of 2022 our activities can be organised into the following categories:

 * **Seminars**: we meet every week for seminars, see the [main page](https://www.metauni.org) for the current schedule and links to the pages for individual seminars, and for recordings see the [YouTube channel](https://www.youtube.com/@_metauni).

 * **Classes**: we have run several free 8-week classes, one on algebraic geometry ([MAG](https://www.metauni.org/mag)) and another on theoretical computer science and category theory ([SoC](https://www.metauni.org/soc)).
 We will be running more.

 * **Infrastructure**: we have written substantial libraries of our own code including [metaboard](https://github.com/metauni/metaboard), our multiplayer in-world blackboards, and other projects.
 Most of this is being released as open source.
-See the [tech page](/about/tech) for more information.
+See the [Tech page](/about/tech) for more information.

-## History

-We started running events in Roblox in early 2021 due to COVID lockdowns in Melbourne, Australia.
-While Zoom enabled us to continue to run seminars and interact mathematically, we quickly found that we don't like it.
-For reasons that are hard to explain but easy to experience, interacting in a 3D virtual world (done right) really is much better than attending an event in Zoom.

-> I really keenly feel that the 3D world adds a new dimension to the social interaction (since you are fixed in space in Zoom, I guess it actually adds three new dimensions).
-Just the fact that I can stand next to someone, even without saying a word, is a kind of connection that is really lacking in Zoom.
-Roblox events feel much more socially natural to me than video calls do (even without video).
-Imagine an in-person meeting, but instead of being free to move physically, you are strapped into a chair with your head facing forward.
-All of the other attendees have the same constraints.
-You proceed to inject your discussion into one another.
-That's what Zoom feels like in comparison to Roblox. -- a student

-The early crowd at metauni were University of Melbourne students and lecturers, but the community is now much broader.
-Similarly, while there was an early focus on mathematics, coding, artificial intelligence and similar topics, we expect the range of seminars to expand over time.

 ## Seminar-first